Sary1983/english-notes/colon.md

 - "such as" is being used for the same purpose as the colon in this example.

 - Correct I need a few things from the store: butter, sugar, and flour. / I need a few things from the store, such as butter, sugar, and flour.

+## Quick Practice

+1) There are three things you need to be successful in class: dedication, hard  work, and good study skills.
+2) My daughter wants several gifts for her birthday, including a doll puzzle and a new bike.